mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The corresponding private key is known only to members occupying leaves below that node.

-The reverse implication is not true: A member may not know the private keys of all the intermediate nodes above them.
-Such a member has an _unmerged_ leaf.
+The reverse implication is not true: A member may not know the private key of an intermediate node above them.
+Such a member has an _unmerged_ leaf at the intermediate node.
 Encrypting to an intermediate node requires encrypting to the node's public key, as well as the public keys of all the unmerged leaves below it.
-A leaf is unmerged when it is first added, because the process of adding the leaf does not give it access to all of the nodes above it in the tree.
+A leaf is unmerged with regard to all of its ancestors when it is first added, because the process of adding the leaf does not give it access to the private keys for all of the nodes above it in the tree.
 Leaves are "merged" as they receive the private keys for nodes, as described in
 {{ratchet-tree-evolution}}.

 For example, consider a four-member group (A, B, C, D) where the node above the